-In compliance with the Family Educational Rights and Privacy Act of 1974, the College may release information classified as "directory information" to the general public without the written consent of the student.
-Directory information includes: (1) student name, (2) student address, (3) telephone number, (4) dates of attendance, (5) educational institution most recently attended, and (6) other information, including major field of study and degrees and awards received.
-A student may request that all or any part of the directory information be withheld from the public by giving written notice to the Registrar's Office during the first twelve class days of a fall or spring semester or the first four class days of a summer session.
+In compliance with the Family Educational Rights and Privacy Act of information classified as "directory information" to the general public without the written consent of the student.
+Directory information includes: (1) student name, (2)

+student address, (3) telephone number, (4) dates of attendance.
+(5) educational institution most recently attended, and (6) other information. degrees and awards received.

+A student may request that all or be withheld from the public by giving written notice to the Registrar's Office during the first twelve class days of a fall or spring semester or the first four class days of a summer session.
 If no request is filed, information is released upon inquiry.

-No telephone inquiries are acknowledged; all requests must be made in person.

-No transcript or academic record is released without written consent from the student stating the information to be given, except as specified by law.
+No telephone inquiries are acknowledged; all requests must be academic record is released without written consent from the student stating the information to be given, except as specified by law.